mhognl/RaspTopOS/README.md

 ## Upgrading from v0.4 to v0.5

 Please run the upgrade script from v0.4 to v0.5.
 It will do all the commands for you.
 You must have enabled SSH or access to the Linux shell.

+## Loading the OS (IMPORTANT!)

+If you restart your computer, YOU MUST GO TO http://[your-url]/cgi-bin/loados.cgi Then follow the instructions to go to your OS (one button, one click).